Jump directly to the main content Direkt zum Hauptmenü springen

 From the 14th century onward, the Habsburg monarchy made its marks on the residential town of Innsbruck.
 The buildings constructed during their regency are some of the city’s most splendid sights to this day: the Golden Roof, the Imperial Court Church and the Triumphal Arch.
 Emperor Maximilian I (1459–1519) shaped the city like none other: the ‘last knight’ and ‘first European’ straddled the Middle ages and the modern era, during which the Habsburg monarchy saw its greatest expansion.

-Tirolean fight for freedom
+Tyrolean fight for freedom

 Andreas Hofer, leading his civilian army into battle against the Napoleonic troops, also contributed to Innsbruck’s fame in the world – and its many charming features, big and small, continue to grow its renown to the present day.